deblnia/collisions-scrape/README.md

 # collisions-scrape
-Scraping the NYC motor vehicle collisions dataset into a flat CSV
+Scrapes NYC Open Data for vehicle collisions, and emails council members when a collision occurs in their district.